 The basis for what we nowadays call the natural sciences was already laid 500 years before Christ by the Greek natural philosophers.
 The Greeks believed in the existence of a cosmic order, into which they strove to fit everything that they experienced and observed.
 The task of natural philosophy was to try to find the law and the order behind the multiplicity of Nature.

 Democritus’ materialism soon fell into oblivion.
-Philosophy as we now know it – which was introduced by Socrates and Protagoras – and, most of all, Christianity came to dominate the world-outlook up to the sixteenth and seventeenth centuries.
-During the twelfth and thirteenth centuries, however, there was a renewed interest in the study of visible natural phenomena as a subject in its own right.
+Philosophy as we now know it – which was introduced by Socrates and Protagoras – and, most of all, Christianity came to dominate the world-outlook up to the 16th and 17th centuries.
+During the 12th and 13th centuries, however, there was a renewed interest in the study of visible natural phenomena as a subject in its own right.
 To begin with, this endeavour found support in the Christian philosophers of the Middle Ages.
 Thomas Aquinas emphasized sense-experience as a path to knowledge.
 The aim of all branches of science, in his view, is to penetrate the whole of life and logically illuminate it so that humanity can see the world-spirit, the first Mover, God, who has given everything its meaning and form.

 The conclusions reached, however, by early scientists – Copernicus and Galileo, for example – began to be more and more at variance with the Church’s traditional world-picture, which had the Earth at the centre of the universe.

 Johann Kepler, in about 1600, demanded that science should search for causes that are not only hypothesized, but can actually be physically demonstrated.
-Only in questions of quantities, that is, relationships of size, can humans attain full knowledge.
+According to Kepler, humans can attain full knowledge only in questions of quantities, that is, relationships of size.
 The qualitative properties of Nature – colours, sounds etc. – appear different to different individuals.
-The quantitative relationships are the same for everyone, and so science must stick to these, according to Kepler.
+The quantitative relationships are the same for everyone, and so science must stick to these.
 Kepler is therefore regarded as the founder of ‘exact’ science.

 The above-mentioned scientists were by no means atheists.
 Rather, they saw knowledge of the surroundings – science – as a thing in its own right.